Game Engine Export

 Root Motion

-Transfer the “c_traj” bone animation to the armature object animation (root node in Fbx file) when exporting, to support root motion in game engines.
+Transfer the “c_traj” bone animation to the armature object animation (root node in Fbx file) when exporting, in order to support root motion in game engines.
 See Root Motion requirements for more details.

 Add IK Bones